menu

 Reason #1: Lack of Control

 I suspect if we polled a group of TCGplayer vendors, they would still rather have higher liquidity and deal more in cards that have two-digit values than three- or four-digit values.
-I can certainly see how it’s easier to sell 50 $20 fetch lands than 1 $1000 Magus of the Moat, for example.
+I can certainly see how it’s easier to sell 50 $20 fetch lands than 1 $1000 Moat, for example.

 Margins would also likely be better on a percentage basis, so as long as the volume remains sufficient, the proposition is attractive.
 The problem is, Wizards of the Coast has made it clear that they’re in charge when it comes to a) what gets reprinted, and b) how much a card gets reprinted.

-Thanks to the Reserved List, we’ll never see Magus of the Moat sell for $50 as many vendors appear to want.
+Thanks to the Reserved List, we’ll never see Moat sell for $50 as many vendors appear to want.
 Instead, we’re seeing Vendilion Clique sell for $1.
 Another example is Tarmogoyf, which used to be over $100 and now can be purchased for $10.
 Is that what vendors wanted?
 Maybe that wouldn’t be so bad if demand increased in step, but I’m not so sure that’s the case.

 How about Jace, the Mind Sculptor, which went from $150 to $30 thanks to all its reprints?
 Is that the right price point for vendors to be happy?